-The Scriptures of the Old and New Testaments were given by inspiration of and, and are the only sufficient of knowl-God, and are the only sufficient, certain and authoritative rule of all saving knowl-edge, faith and obedience. edge, faith and obedience.
+The Scriptures of the Old and New Testaments were given by inspiration of old, and are the only sufficient and New Testaments were given by inspiration of God, and are the only sufficient, certain and authoritative rule of all saving knowledge, faith and obedience. edge, faith and obedience.